rodrigosggouvea/overwatch_api/README.md

 # RodrigoSGGouvea's OverWatch API

-This is a Ruby on Rails app developed to consume Blizard's API for the game Overwatch
+This is a Ruby on Rails app developed to consume Blizzard's API for the game Overwatch

 You can check it out at https://rodrigosggouveas-overwatch-api.herokuapp.com/api/v1/heros

+Project TO-DOs:

+* Admin panel;
+* Refactor services (so that they fetch and parse data asynchronously via a scheduled job, instead of doing it only if there are any records);

 Endpoints: